Avoid these common mistakes when filing your ITR!

 Failing to invest in tax-saving instruments before the end of the financial year can result in missed opportunities to lower your tax burden.
 Explore options such as the Public Provident Fund (PPF), Equity Linked Savings Scheme (ELSS), or National Pension System (NPS) to avail of tax benefits.

-- Missing the Filing Deadlin
+- Missing the Filing Deadline

 Missing the deadline for filing your tax return can attract penalties and interest charges.
 Be aware of the due dates for filing ITR and submit your return on time to avoid unnecessary fines.
 If taxes are due, additional interest will also be paid.
 There is also a delay in the refund process.